KittyGiraudel/sass-guidelines/en/_architecture.md

 ## Components

 There is a major difference between making it *work*, and making it *good*.
 Again, CSS is quite a messy language <sup>[citation needed]</sup>.
 The less CSS we have, the merrier.
-We don't want to deal with megabytes of CSS code.
+We don’t want to deal with megabytes of CSS code.
 To keep stylesheets short and efficient&mdash;and this will not be any surprise to you&mdash;it is usually a good idea to think of an interface as a collection of components.

 Components can be anything, as long as they: